-SpaceX to First Launch Prototype Satellite This Year
+SpaceX Testifies: First Prototype Satellite Coming This Year

 SpaceX is on track to begin launching its broadband constellation as early as 2019, and aims to have the full system on orbit by 2024.
 In an Oct.
 25 testimony delivered to the Senate Committee on Commerce, Science, and Transportation, SpaceX Vice President of Satellite Government Affairs Patricia Cooper reaffirmed the company’s plans to launch the first prototype of its Low Earth Orbit (LEO) broadband constellation before the end of the year and an additional prototype in the early months of 2018.

 Cooper also stated that SpaceX expects to begin offering commercial services with as few as 800 satellites on orbit.
 When fully deployed, the constellation — dubbed “Starlink,” as a recent trademark filing revealed — will comprise 4,425 Ku- and Ka-band satellites operating in 83 planes.
 In her testimony, Cooper referred to an additional constellation of 7,500 V-band satellites that will fly even closer to Earth than the Starlink system, in Very Low Earth Orbit (VLEO).

 “In the future, these satellites will provide additional broadband capacity to the SpaceX system and further reduce latency where populations are heavily concentrated,” Cooper said.
 “By combining the umbrella coverage of the LEO Constellation with the more intensive coverage from the VLEO Constellation, the SpaceX system will be able to provide high volume broadband capacity over a wide area.”

 SpaceX did not provide dates on when it plans to begin launching the secondary constellation.